iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   and a special _checksum_ for HDFS and WebHDFS.
 - `size`: Size of the file or directory (sum of all files).
 - `nfiles`: If a directory, number of files inside.
+- `isexec`: Whether this is an executable file.
+DVC preserves execute permissions upon `dvc checkout` and `dvc pull`.
+This has no effect on directories, or in general on Windows.
 - `cache`: Whether or not this file or directory is <abbr>cached</abbr> (`true` by default, if not present).
 See the `--no-commit` option of `dvc add`.
 - `persist`: Whether the output file/dir should remain in place while